 Create a Sales Cadence

 Days often run one into another during the quarantine.
 It's easy to lose track of time and forget when you last reached out to a client.
 A sales cadence will help you make sure that each prospect is contacted at the right time and over a variety of mediums to make a connection with them.

 Some prospects will have the time and space to pick up the phone or answer the first email.
-Others, though, are juggling the chaos of work and family, or racing to keep up with business since the Coronavirus.
+Others, though, are juggling work and family chaos or racing to keep up with business since COVID.
 A sales cadence makes it easier for you to reach these overly busy individuals.